nstanford5/ERC20/ERC20.md

   V.totalSupply.set(() => totalSupply);
 ```

 Next we'll create the `Map`s that hold balances and allowances for transfer.
-Then we'll set the `Deployer` balance to the token supply.

 The `balances` map will be our database of ownership.